Index of Pictures and Explanation

 - A launch unburdened by extra people.

-- rowers and coxswains well educated on what to do in a emergency situation on the water.
+- rowers and coxswains well educated on what to do in an emergency situation on the water.

-In conclusion one must ask themselves how prepared and educated they are in the event such a situation occurs to them.
+In conclusion, one must ask themselves how prepared and educated they are in the event such a situation impacts them.
 Coxswains must be aware of their surroundings, the ability of their crew to maneuver a boat and follow directions and then act accordingly.
 This points out why a coxswain must always be aware of their point and keep the shell parallel to the shore.
 It is a phenomenon that on rivers with swift currents, shells will be pulled into objects as the current passes them.
-This includes bridge embuttments. rocks, logs, buoys, other shells, etc. Remember that your job as the coxswain is as the leader of the shell and that leadership is most important in a time of emgerency (whether before or after you go into the water).
+This includes bridge abutments. rocks, logs, buoys, other shells, etc. Remember that your job as the coxswain is as the leader of the shell and that leadership is most important in a time of emergency (whether before or after you go into the water).